Tuwaiq-Data-Science-Bootcamp-V4/Markdown-Lab1/HW-Abdulrahman.md

 # Data Science
 ## What is Data Science?
-**Data science**: is a *multidisciplinary field* that combines statistics , computer science, and domain knowledge.
+**Data science** is a *multidisciplinary field* that combines statistics , computer science, and domain knowledge.

 <img src="DS.png" width=400 height=400 alt="DS.png">